GuilhE/ResourcesProvider-ktx/README.md

 - value(@DimenRes id: Int, resolveRefs: Boolean): TypedValue
 - identifier(name: String, defType: String, defPackage: String): Int
 ```
-## Themes
+### Themes

-You can also easily change themed attributes as follow:
+You can also easily change themed attributes as the following examples:

 by `@ColorRes`:
 ```java